udexon/DatongToken/2_1_Single_Agent.md

 https://en.wikipedia.org/wiki/Hawala

 Consider the scenario described above, Sender A would deposit MYR 200 with the Agent C, who would allow him to remit up to MYR 100 using Datong Token, while earning interests from A's deposit.
+In addition, A may earn interests from his own deposit.